khulnasoft-lab/design.khulnasoft.com/contents/components/filter.md

 Clicking anywhere else on a filter opens the dropdown for selecting the value of the filter.
 The token of the filter value is removed and the text content of it becomes editable again.
 The text cursor is immediately placed at the end of that text string.

 When in this mode where the text string can be edited, if a user selects a different value from the dropdown, that new value replaces the old one.
+If the user clicks anywhere outside the dropdown or the search box, the string is turned back to a token with whatever its value was at the time of the event.

 ### Filters with “search by confirmation” search boxes